Reconciliation at SFU

 The ISC works to facilitate a successful transition for Indigenous students through application and enrollment to the student support environment of the ISC and the SFU community.
 We offer an Indigenous, culturally respectful, relevant, responsible, and reciprocal learning environment.

 The First Nation Student Association (FNMISA) is where the medicine happens.
 It is an Indigenous student-run association within Simon Fraser University.
 The FNSA’s purposes are to provide a variety of support functions to First Nations, Métis, and Inuit.
-Speak with Coordinator Joelle Majeau for for information or individual support.

 The Office for Aboriginal Peoples (OAP) was established in 2009 and its first Director, William G. Lindsay, began his tenure in January 2010.
 The mandate of the OAP is to take the lead on implementing the Aboriginal Strategic Plan, a comprehensive document covering all things “Aboriginal” at SFU.